NCSU-High-Powered-Rocketry-Club/FIRM-Web-App/docs/users/getting-started.md

 1. Insert the MicroSD card into the FIRM device.
 2. Plug your cable into your laptop and into the USB-C port on the FIRM device.
-3. Confirm that you see a green LED 🟢 (means that it's receiving power) and an orange LED 🟠 (means that the micro SD card is working properly) on the FIRM device.
+3. Confirm that you see a green LED 🟢 (means that it's receiving power) and an orange LED 🟠 (means that all code/sensors are working properly) on the FIRM device.

 > ⚠️ **Safety Note**
 > When working with the exposed FIRM board, be careful not to short any components together with any pieces of metal